Analysis | The evidence is building: Vaccine mandates work — and well

 The reality, though, is far from as dire as it might have seemed.
 And the totality of the anecdotal data we have so far on coronavirus vaccine mandates points to one conclusion: They work — quite well, in fact.

 Two bits of context were often lost in the coverage of the Massachusetts news.
 One was that the troopers come from a force of about 2,000.
-The news release didn’t specify a number, but the “dozens” could be as little as about 1 percent of troopers.
+The news release did not specify a number, but the “dozens” could be as little as about 1 percent of troopers.

-The other is that, as we’ve since found out, it’s not clear how many troopers will actually leave the force.
-As of later Monday, the Massachusetts State Police said only one trooper had actually retired over the mandate.
+The other is that, as we’ve since found out, it’s not clear how many troopers actually will leave the force.
+As of later Monday, the Massachusetts State Police said only one trooper actually had retired over the mandate.
 Others could follow, but even the union said some might go to other departments with less-stringent requirements.

 And even as that news landed Monday, we were receiving plenty of data pointing to the effectiveness of vaccine mandates for state employees and businesses.
 Many of these mandates were announced this summer and are reaching deadlines, meaning they provide a good barometer for how effective the mandates are.

-United Airlines was one of the first big companies to go with a mandate, and it announced this week that 98.5 percent of employees have been vaccinated.
-Just 593 out of 67,000 employees are facing termination for refusing the vaccine.
+United Airlines was one of the first big companies to adopt a mandate, and it announced this week that 98.5 percent of employees have been vaccinated.
+Just 593 out of 67,000 employees face being fired for refusing the vaccine.

 Most of the news on this front comes from hospital systems, where there has been strong compliance.
 Here are the numbers in New York, as reported by the New York Times on Tuesday: